YoManGaming/ITVitae-hackathon/README.md

-QR Code Creator website
+QR Crab
 ==========================
-This is a QR-code creator website to easily create free QR codes.
+This is a open source QR-code creator website to easily create free QR codes.

 Table of Contents